What the metric means

 How to use a recovery score

-The practical flow is simple: check the score in the morning, read the explanation, compare it with how you feel, and then decide how to approach training, work, or recovery.
+In the morning, check the score, read the explanation, compare it with how you feel, and then adjust training or the overall load of the day.

 A useful way to use it